 Here is an example of dumpster diving.
 Workers become complacent and do not think about what they are throwing away.
 Receipts with signatures, copies of invoices, order forms, and other items are swept into the trash as workers hurry out of the office on a Friday night or just before a holiday.
-Another rarely thought of items is anything placed underneath signatures.
+Another rarely thought of item is anything placed underneath signatures.
 When consumers sign receipts there is often a note pad or a desktop calendar that is thrown out at the end of the month.
-With a persons address, phone number, account number, and their signature, the theft is mostly completed.
+With a persons address, phone number, account number, and their signature, the theft is almost complete.
 Most homes are easy targets as well.
 Many people get pre-approved credit cards and these simply get thrown away and can be used, along with other information, to open fraudulent accounts.

 Another method used by identity thieves is called skimming.
 Skimming is an example of a low tech technique used to scan or swipe your credit or bank card and get the information off the magnetic strip.
 This scam is fairly easy to carry out in restaurants or any place that you give someone your card and they walk out of sight to run the charges.
 The thief runs the card through a hand held scanner and is then able to capture the card information off it and use it at another time to run up charges on the account.
 The Center for Identity Management and Information Protection says that mail theft, dumpster diving, stolen wallets, and other low-tech or no-tech methods are used far more often, with only 10 percent of scammers using the Internet exclusively.